tlayne/retroroller/README.md

 simple round-robin script that alternates between apps.
 Good for those that just care about booting right into RetroArch and a few other apps.

+### What's been upstreamed

+So far we've managed to upstream the mali and rga userspace drivers into the official ArchLinux ARM repos.
+The ArchLinux ARM maintainer is open to merge my kernel package after he's acquired an OGA himself for testing.

 ## Credits

 - NOirBRight and npaladin2000 for testing and feedback